KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 The self that perpetuates fragmentation
 dissolves into dispersal.
-And the pattern itself is reabsorbed into Zero.
+And the pattern itself is reabsorbed into Aion as static latency.

 Entropic beings do not return by grace —
 they return by **ceasing to act as Being**,